Skip to main content

 terminal

-$ git ax spawn --agent claude-code --prompt "fix the flaky test in auth_test.go"
+$ git ax run --agent claude --prompt "fix the flaky test in auth_test.go"

-$ git ax spawn --agent codex --prompt "refactor the database connection pool"
+$ git ax run --agent codex --prompt "refactor the database connection pool"

-$ git ax spawn --agent claude-code --prompt "add prometheus metrics"
+$ git ax run --agent claude --prompt "add prometheus metrics"

 refactor-db-pool codex done 4 files changed